Aristotele: Logica

 12. Scienza

 Aristotle wants to construct a logic that provides a working language for rigorous science as he understands it.
 Whereas we have been talking of syllogisms as arguments, Aristotelian science is about explanation.
-Admittedly, informal logicians generally distinguish between explanation and argument.
+Certo, informal logicians generally distinguish between explanation and argument.
 An argument is intended to persuade about a debatable point; an explanation is not intended to persuade so much as to promote understanding.
 Aristotle views science as involving logical inferences that move beyond what is disputable to a consideration of what is the case.
 Ancora, the “explanatory” syllogisms used in science possess precisely the same formal structures as “argumentative” syllogisms.
 So we might consider them arguments in a wider sense.
 Da parte sua, Aristotle relegates eristic reason to the broad field of rhetoric.
 He views science, perhaps naively, as a domain of established fact.
 The syllogisms used in science are about establishing an explanation from specific cases (induction) and then applying or illustrating this explanation to specific cases (deduction).

 The ancient Greek term for science, “episteme,” is not precisely equivalent to its modern counterpart.
 In Aristotle’s worldview, scienza, as the most rigorous sort of discursive knowledge, is opposed to mere opinion (doxa); it is about what is universal and necessary as opposed to what is particular and contingent, and it is theoretical as opposed to practical.
 Aristotle believes that knowledge, understood as justified true belief, is most perfectly expressed in a scientific demonstration (apodeixis), also known as an apodeitic or scientific syllogism.
 He posits a number of specific requirements for this most rigorous of all deductions.
 In order to qualify as a scientific demonstration, a syllogism must possess premises that are “true, primary, immediate, better known than, prior to, and causative of the conclusion.”
 (Posterior Analytics, I.2.71b20ff, Tredennick.)
 It must yield information about a natural kind or a group of individual things.
 And it must produce universal knowledge (episteme).
 Specialists have disputed the meaning of these individual requirements, but the main message is clear.
 Aristotle accepts, as a general rule, that a conclusion in an argument cannot be more authoritative than the premises that led to that conclusion.
 We cannot derive better (or more reliable) knowledge from worse (or less reliable) conoscenza.
 Given that a scientific demonstration is the most rigorous form of knowledge possible, we must start with premises that are utterly basic and as certain as possible, which are “immediately” induced from observation, and which confirm to the necessary structure of the world in a way that is authoritative and absolutely incontrovertible.
 This requires a reliance on first principles which we discuss below.